 Meeting other junior web developers

 On the other hand, if that person is a fellow junior developer, that’s great too!
-Even more than getting to know other classmates in a coding program or bootcamp, it’s always good to meet others at the same point as you in your journey, even if you just want to compare notes on which programming language you found easiest to learn.
+Even more than getting to know other classmates in a coding school or bootcamp, it’s always good to meet others at the same point as you in your journey, even if you just want to compare notes on which programming language you found easiest to learn.

 Another benefit for joining hackathons as a junior web developer is the prospect of potential recruitment.
 While having a sharp developer portfolio website is great for showcasing the work you’ve done, these events are perfect for showing how you work with others.